ishika164/Weather-API-Dashboard-Power-BI/README.md

 ---

+## 🎯 Objective
+The objective of this project is to **analyze and visualize real-time weather and air quality data** in an interactive dashboard, enabling users to:
+- Monitor live weather parameters (temperature, humidity, wind speed, pressure).
+- Track and compare **Air Quality Index (AQI)** for multiple pollutants.
+- View **7-day weather forecasts** for decision-making and planning.
+- Provide **city-level insights** with dynamic selection and real-time data refresh.
+- Demonstrate **REST API integration with Power BI** for real-time analytics use cases.

+This project highlights how API-driven automation and data storytelling can be applied to real-world scenarios using Power BI.

+---

 ## 🚀 Features
 - 🌡 **Live Weather Tracking** – Temperature, Humidity, Wind Speed, Pressure
 - 🍃 **Air Quality Index (AQI)** – with dynamic color indicators (PM2.5, PM10, SO2, CO, NO2, O3)